 In today’s fast-paced digital business world, agility is crucial.
 Companies must swiftly adapt to changing conditions and base their decisions on solid data to stay ahead of the competition.
-Diagnostic analytics is a powerful tool businesses need to operate effectively and with agility.
-This unique approach enables companies to quickly understand why something is happening.
-It not only identifies the root cause of anomalies or unusual events but also assesses their impact on the business.
-As a result, diagnostic insights empower companies to make better decisions, even in an agile business environment.
-In this article, I’ll look at diagnostic analytics and the following topics listed below:
+Diagnostic analytics is a powerful tool that businesses need to operate effectively and with agility.
+This superior approach enables companies to quickly understand why something is happening.
+Moreover, it not only identifies the root cause of anomalies or unusual events but also assesses their impact on the business.
+As a result, diagnostic insights empower companies to make better decisions, especially in rapidly changing business environments.
+In this article, I’ll look at how diagnostic analytics is critical for businesses and ways it can be best used within an agile decision cycle.

 1. Diagnostic Analytics: An Unique Decision Tool That Roots Out Why Things Happen.

 Many times analytics methods often just focus on descriptive analytics (what happened) and predictive analytics (what will happen).
 However, these methods do not excel at answering the question, “why did it happen?”
 This is where diagnostic analytics comes in.
 It allows businesses to dig deep into problems to conduct effective root cause analysis, addressing underlying issues rather than just symptoms.
-Additionally, it helps organizations to fully understand risks and validate assumptions, as well as diagnosing the impact of key trends and events.
+Additionally, it helps organizations to fully understand risks and validate assumptions.
+Moreover, this type of analytics excels at diagnosing the impact of key trends and events.
 For a more detailed discussion on diagnostic analytics, see my article, The Truth About Diagnostic Analytics: A Forgotten Way To Better Business Performance

 2. The OODA Loop: An Agile Business Decision Cycle Demands a New Level of Analytical Nimbleness.

-Most, if not all, businesses are going through digital transformations.
-So, to remain competitive and realize the benefits of this new, connected landscape, businesses will also need to change the way they make business decisions.
+Today, most, if not all, businesses are going through digital transformations.
+So, to remain competitive within this data-intensive, connected landscape, businesses will also need to change the way they make business decisions.
 Further, these changes also extend to data analytics.
-Indeed, now in this age of digitalization it is possible for business leaders to make decisions according to their own timing and not be chained to rigid, lockstep processes of laborious information gathering and analysis.
+Indeed, now in this age of digitalization it is possible for business leaders to make informed decisions according to their own timing.
+Indeed, businesses no longer need to be chained to rigid, lockstep processes of laborious information gathering and analysis.

 Without a doubt, businesses can now adopt an agile decision framework to make faster, better decisions.
-Indeed, this is rapid decision-making that both improves service offering and reduces costs.
+Indeed, this is rapid decision-making that both improves service offerings and reduces costs.
 Most importantly, in this age of digitalization, business agility is needed not just to be competitive, but to survive.
-To illustrate how rapid decision-making and analytics can work, I’ll provide an example of an agile decision framework.
-See below, for major phases of the OODA (Observe, Orient, Decide, Act) Loop decision framework.
+To illustrate how rapid decision-making and analytics can work, below is an example of an agile decision framework.
+This lists the major phases of the OODA (Observe, Orient, Decide, Act) Loop decision framework.

 Agile Decision-Making: The OODA (Observe, Orient, Decide, Action) Loop

-2. Orient Phase: Prioritize Rapidly to Diagnose Pressing Problems and Size Up Opportunities.
+- Orient Phase: Prioritize Rapidly to Diagnose (Diagnostic Analytics) Pressing Problems and Size Up Opportunities.

 “He who can handle the quickest rate of change survives”